The Top Amputation Lawyers

 According to national statistics, one out of every 200 Americans — 1.7 million people overall — has suffered some limb loss, with 50,000 new amputation cases reported across the U.S. annually.

 A large number of these amputations occur as a result of traumatic accidents.
 However, diseases and other medical conditions — diabetes, cancers, infections, and tumors — outnumber trauma as the primary cause.
+While a medical amputation that is needed due to certain medical situations can be devastating, it is even more traumatic when the amputation could have been prevented.

-You might be able to recover financial compensation through an amputation lawsuit, even if the loss of the limb occurred some time ago.
+You might be able to recover financial compensation for medical expenses and other damages through an amputation lawsuit, even if the loss of the limb occurred some time ago.
+But time may be running out for your personal injury case.